 - You did not have a tax liability in the prior year (i.e., last year you owed $0 in taxes).

 - You are a US citizen or resident for the whole year.

 - Your prior tax year covered a 12-month period.

-In most cases, you must pay estimated tax for 2017 if both of the following apply.
+In most cases, you must pay estimated taxes for 2021 if both of the following apply.